Greenzie/boustrophedon_planner/README.md

 ## License

-This library is released under the [MIT License](https://opensource.org/licenses/MIT) by [Greenzie](https://www.greenzie.com/).
-See License for full details.
+This repository is subject to GNU General Public License version 3 or later due to its dependencies.

+The geometric operations rely on CGAL which is restricted by GNU General Public License version 3 or later.